critto-bg/ImprovedAnvil/ImprovedAnvil/Improved Anvil_readme.txt

 11- I also wish to thank the creators of WeiDu, Near Infinity, DLTCEP, Shadow Keeper, and ConText Editor for creating those excellent tools.

+12- Thanks to the authors of Sword and Fist mod for insights and useful knowledge on how to deal with peculiarities of
+    the monk's fist implementation in BG2 ToB